-MKTG 330 Marketing (3) This course introduces the study of price, product/service, promotion, and place.
-Also studied are the basic principles and practices involved in the distribution of goods and services, market surveys, salesmanship, advertising, as well as ethical considerations in all areas of marketing Prerequisite: BUS 110 or BUS 120.
+MKTG 230 Intro to Marketing (3) This course introduces the study of price, product/service, promotion, and place.
+Also studied are the basic principles and practices involved in the distribution of goods and services, market surveys, salesmanship, advertising, as well as ethical considerations in all areas of marketing.